 On your first visit to Emulation Lodge of Improvement, unless you are being introduced by a member, you should arrive just before 6.00 pm to leave enough time to be ‘proved’ in the three degrees.
 If you are from overseas, you will need the appropriate paperwork as if you were visiting a regular Lodge in the English Constitution.

-Dress code is ‘smart casual’ and you will need to wear a tie.
+Dress code is ‘smart casual’ and you will need to wear a jacket and tie.
 If you do not have a tie, one will be provided.
 You will not need to bring any regalia as this is supplied by Emulation.
 Only members of the Committee wear aprons denoting their rank.
 All other Brethren will be supplied with either a Master Mason or Past Master apron, as is appropriate.
 Gloves are not worn.

 You will be asked to sign in and pay the appropriate dues, which are 50p for Visitors and 10p for Members.
 The payment is made in the ante-room, prior to entering the Lodge, and is acknowledged by the issue of a token – red for Visitors and white for Members.
 These tokens are collected in the Lodge by the Deacons, prior to Calling Off.

 You may apply for membership on your first visit to Emulation Lodge of Improvement by completing an application form and handing it to the Secretary.
 The cost of membership for life is 50p.